mayank31398/VRAG/README.md

+This repository contains code for the paper [Variational Learning for Unsupervised Knowledge Grounded Dialogs](https://arxiv.org/abs/2112.00653).

 #### Flags used to run the code:
 1. `--params_file` Path to params file
 1. `--eval_only` If passed, models only generate responses (no training is done)